National Public Safety Telecommunications Council

 Fax: (801) 273-4162

 Role in NPSTC: Governing Board Alternate representing the National Association of State Emergency Medical Services Officials (NASEMSO)

 Job History: Paul Patrick is currently the Deputy Division Director for the Utah Department of Health, Division of Family Health and Preparedness.
 Mr. Patrick is also the Emergency Medical Services and Preparedness Director for the State of Utah.
-In addition he is a member of the National Association of EMS Officials (NASEMSO) Board of Directors.
-Mr. Patrick was elected as President-Elect for NASEMSO serving in that position until the annual meeting 2015, when he will become the president for 2 years.
-He also is a member of the Association of State and Territorial Health Officials (ASTHO) Preparedness Policy Committee and the CDC Public Health Preparedness Directors.
+In addition, he is a member of the National Association of EMS Officials (NASEMSO) Board of Directors and President of the Association.
+He also is a member of the Association of State and Territorial Health Officials (ASTHO) Preparedness Policy Committee and the Utah Public Health Preparedness Directors.

-Telecommunications Background: Mr. Patrick serves on the Public Safety Advisory Committee Executive Committee (PSAC-EC), SAFECOM Executive Committee, National Public Safety Telecommunications Council (NPSTC) Executive Committee, Public Safety Alliance (PSA), Utah Statewide Interoperability Executive Committee (SIEC), and as Chair of the Western Affiliate for the American Stroke Association.
-He has been involved in communications improvement in Utah for the past 15 years and also represents NASEMSO as the Communications Chair.
+Telecommunications Background: Mr. Patrick serves on the Public Safety Advisory Committee Executive Committee (PSAC-EC), National Registry of EMTs (NREMT) Board of Directors, SAFECOM Executive Committee, National Public Safety Telecommunications Council (NPSTC) Executive Committee, Public Safety Alliance (PSA), and the Utah Communications Authority (UCA).
+He has been involved in communications improvement in Utah for the past 15 years and also represents NASEMSO as the Communications Committee Chair.

 Mr. Patrick has received many quality awards from the Department of Health and was involved extensively during the 2002 Salt Lake Winter Olympics, preparations for the 2004 Athens Summer Olympics, and with the many agencies in the state on EMS and communications issues.